|►||Choosing A Career|

 Qualifications at this level prepare for occupations that involve using the skills and knowledge learned alongside existing workers in 'real world' environments.
 Examples include restaurant managers, electricians, engineering technicians, legal secretaries, hairdressers, and web developers.

 The one year programme embraces learners from a variety of musical backgrounds.
 Focus will be on developing creative strategies by underpinning practical and theoretical knowledge of games music production techniques through creative assignments and industry relevant projects.
+Note: Portfolio required, but this is not a restricted course.

 The core modules have been designed to develop and nurture the necessary skillset required in the production of music and audio, and its particular application in the gaming industry.
 You will learn production skills, recording techniques and composing techniques, as well as immersing yourself in sequencing, sampling and sound processing.